Litee/jest-coverage-thresholds-bumper/README.md

 ...
 ```

-When tool is called it finds coverage information, compares results with threshold values and bumps up values if results are higher.
-Note that only defined thresholds are bumped up - i.e. if no thresholds exists nothing will be bumped.
+When the tool is called, it finds coverage information, compares results with stored threshold values, and bumps up threshold values if results are higher.
+Note that only defined thresholds are bumped up - i.e. if no thresholds exist, nothing will be bumped.

 ## Options